TOEFL Reading · Academic Passage Practice

 What are academic passages?

 In the TOEFL Reading section, the Read to Learn Academic Content task presents simplified university textbook excerpts from fields like science, history, and social research.
 You will see passages covering topics in biology, earth science, archaeology, economics, and similar disciplines.
 Questions test your ability to identify main ideas, understand cause-and-effect relationships, and interpret vocabulary in context.
+What Are Academic Passages?

 What Does TOEFL Reading Academic Passage Involve?